Mousse789/Expense-Tracker-Analyzer/README.md

 # Expense-Tracker-Analyzer
-**The Expense Tracker & Analyzer will allow you to have:
+**The Expense Tracker & Analyzer will allow you to have:**
-**- Secure User Authentication
+- Secure User Authentication
   1) User registration and login system
   2) User profile management
 - Comprehensive Personal Finance Management